Agriculture in Ukraine: 2010s

 In 2011, Ukraine was the world's largest producer of sunflower oil, a major global producer of grain and sugar, and a potential global player on meat and dairy markets.
 It was one of the largest producers of nuts.
 Ukraine produced more natural honey than any other European country and was one of the world's largest honey producers.
 An estimated 1.5% of its population was involved in honey production, therefore Ukraine had the highest honey per capita production rate in the world.
 Because Ukraine possesses 30% of the world's richest black soil, makes its agricultural industry have huge potential.

 At the beginning of the 21st century, Ukraine's agricultural industry was highly profitable, generating profit margins of 40–60%.
 Analysts indicated that the sector had the potential to increase its output by up to four times.
 Ukraine was the world's 6th largest, 5th if not including the EU as a separate state, producer of corn in the world and the 3rd largest corn exporter in the world.
 In 2012, Ukraine signed a contract with China, the world's largest importer of corn, to supply China with 3 million tonnes of corn annually at market price.
 The deal included a $3 billion line of credit extension from China to Ukraine.

 In 2014, Ukraine's total grain crop was estimated to be a record 64 million metric tons.
-In 2014, Ukraine lost control over portions of several regions to Russia, followed by the start of the war in Donbas and the annexation of Crimea by the Russian Federation, hence the actual available crop yield was closer to 60.5 million metric tons.
+In 2014, Ukraine lost control over portions of several regions to Russia, followed by the start of the war in Donbas and the annexation of Crimea by the Russian Federation, (Note: Crimea is currently under dispute by Russia and Ukraine.) hence the actual available crop yield was closer to 60.5 million metric tons.
 Due to the decline of the metallurgy industry, which was previously Ukraine's top export category, agricultural products have become Ukraine's largest export category as a result of the war in Donbas.